Category: Chamber

 aix (“waters”), for two pianos, is a short study in rising and falling patterns, with alternating chordal and canonic textures.
 It’s a slightly unsettled lullaby, composed on “04 04 04” (April 4, 2004, the 36th anniversary of the assassination of Martin Luther King Jr.).

-The primary melodic shape, an ascending seventh followed by a descending second, is heard in several of my piano pieces of the early to mid 2000s, which I later grouped together as a cycle under the title “Kindred Pieces.”
+The primary melodic shape, an ascending seventh followed by a descending second, is heard in several of my piano pieces of the period.
 The piece is written in diatonic A-flat major, with a harmonic progression on the scale degrees 4-3-2-1-5-6.

 Stephen Clarke, Wesley Shen, pianos